Join me!

 Feverfew Benefits

-While its name and history may suggest it as a fever relief, it actually is not very effective in reducing fevers.
+While its name and history may suggest it is a fever relief, it actually is not very effective in reducing fevers.
 That being said, feverfew benefits are numerous.
 Here are a few ways to use this herbal remedy.

 Feverfew for Migraines